christos-dimizas/Coursera-AngularJS/week-3/conFusion/app/README-course_flow.txt

                     IMPORTANT: THE ORDER OF THE DEPENDENCIES ADDED TO THE FUNCTION MUST BE THE SAME WITH THOSE OF THE CONTROLLER.

+/********* Angular UI-Router and SPA: Objectives and Outcomes

+UI-Router module supports:
+ a) multiple & nested views in the same time (ng-Route module supports only one).
+ b) rendering different parts of the site using the routing.

+It uses states to track different views instead of routes.

+Setup:

+1) change app.js according to ui-router specs.
+2) in any controller that requires parameters add $statePares as Dependency Injection (replace with $routeParams).
+3) Major refactor of templates (separate as better as possible).

 /********************************** /WEEK 3 *************************************/